 - Understand and share the story of MoPOP’s history and its future trajectory as an organization dedicated to making creative expression a life‐changing force by offering experiences that inspire and connect our communities.

-- Work closely with the Executive Director, Board of Directors, and staff to establish and meet annual performance goals, operating plans, and objectives that secure significant financial resources from multiple sources of contributed income for the organization.
+- Work closely with the Executive Director, Board of Directors, and staff to establish and meet fundraising goals, operating plans, and objectives that secure significant financial resources from multiple sources of contributed income.

-- Develop and manage an Advancement team with functions in annual giving, major gifts, planned giving, donor prospecting and research, and special multi‐year fundraising campaigns.
+- Lead and manage the Advancement team with functions in memberships, annual giving, events and galas, major gifts, planned giving, donor prospecting and research, and special multi‐year fundraising campaigns.

 - Lead and implement short term and long‐range strategic fundraising priorities.